 Comment spam may not necessarily mean your website is hacked, but it is certainly an annoying security issue.
 Anyone who has ever had a conversation online knows how annoying it is to sift through spam to find the relevant comments.
-Spam incites suspicion among visitors, and gives a poor impression to your customers.
+Spam incites suspicion among visitors and gives a poor impression to your customers.

 7) Malicious Use of Server Resources

 Server Resources are precious to all websites on a server.
-When a hacker uses them for malicious reasons, there are less resources to go around for the legitimate websites.
+When a hacker uses them for malicious reasons, there are fewer resources to go around for legitimate websites.
 This slows down your website and any other websites on the server.
 If this continues, your service provider is liable to end your subscription.
 Hackers use server resources to use your IP as a proxy, send spam emails, or use your computer in a botnet.
 A botnet is a collection of other computers and servers being used for malicious reasons.

 Falling victim to hacking results in harmful short-term and long-term effects.
-From inconveniencing you and your customers to tarnishing your brand name and even losing you money, hacking is detrimental to any WordPress website.
+From inconveniencing you and your customers to tarnishing your brand name and even losing your money, hacking is detrimental to any WordPress website.
 In light of this modern-day threat of hackers, we offer quality web security services.
 Whether you’re looking for help with an already hacked website or trying to prevent future indiscretions, we can help you find a solution that is unparalleled in the world of WordPress security.